 Hunt admitted to his actions in the Cleveland incident and made a public apology for it in an interview with ESPN on Dec.
 2. News of his third alleged incident came in the days after that appearance.

-He is expected to admit his offense to the NFL when he interviews with league investigators later in December, rather than wait for the league to conduct a full investigation.
-He would then start serving his suspension as soon as possible, once he was signed by a team, rather than wait on the exempt list.
+He was expected to admit his offense to the NFL when he interviewed with league investigators in December, rather than wait for the league to conduct a full investigation.

 Hunt began counseling for alcohol use and anger management earlier in December, according to the NFL Network.